 My linguistic bipolarism looked perfectly fine until the day I realized the offline world was affected too.
 It started to show in different social situations, especially in the most stressful of them all: the party.

 Does the expression life of the party have an opposite?
 If it does, that’s probably an accurate way to describe my role at Italian-speaking parties.
 I drag myself to the host’s flat, usually moved by guilt from missing previous social happenings.
-I’m dress in camo so I can mingle with plants and fly under everyone’s radar, careful not to make eye contact with strangers, deadly silent unless the chips run out and I need to demand a refill.
+I’m dressed in camouflage so I can mingle with plants and fly under everyone’s radar, careful not to make eye contact with strangers, deadly silent unless the chips run out and I need to demand a refill.
 I’m the persistent vegetative state of the party, and every Italian word that mistakenly comes out of my mouth seems tremendously heavy and strangely out of place.

 Surprisingly, I don’t have this problem at at English-speaking parties.
-It has nothing to do with the people or with my language skills; it’s just that I feel more free, more funny and so very close to having sober fun whenever I speak English.
+It has nothing to do with the people or with my language skills.
+It’s just that I feel more free, more funny and so very close to having sober fun whenever I speak English.

-“Either I am possessed by the devil or I am crazy,” I thought when I started questioning my mental health.
+“Either I am possessed by the devil or I am losing it,” I thought when I started questioning my mental health.
 I imagined my personalities diverging more and more over time, till the horrifying moment in which Spencer Glinston (the name of my English personality) would insist on putting pineapple on pizza, traumatizing my Italian self and leading to a mental breakdown.

 More studies followed and they all seem to suggest that — indeed — bilingual or trilingual people’s personalities slightly differ depending on which language they are using, but we don’t know why.
 Is it something inherent to each language — as the article suggests – or does it have to do with the different circumstances in which those languages are used?
 I’ve never lived certain situations during my first 26 years in Italy.
-For example, I have never asked for a raise in Italian; I haven’t requested a credit card, debated over obscure IKEA instructions or quit my job; I haven’t apologized for losing someone’s keys and almost killing their cats; I haven’t rejoiced for winning a pub quiz and — weirdly enough — I have never told anyone “I love you” in Italian.
+For example, I have never asked for a raise in Italian; I haven’t requested a credit card, debated over obscure IKEA instructions or quit my job; I haven’t apologized for losing someone’s keys and almost killing their cats; I haven’t rejoiced for winning a pub quiz; and — weirdly enough — I have never told anyone “I love you” in Italian.

 Maybe languages have no special powers after all, and it’s not the terms we know (or don’t know) that shape our personalities.
 Maybe we can have the whole Oxford Dictionary in our brain, but it isn’t until we pour all that into the ear of someone who’s willing to listen, react and respond, that language really has an impact on who we are.